wp-plugins/mindvalley-include-content/readme.txt

 It will be executed as well.
 The returned content is passed through the 'the_content' filter.

+== Screenshots ==

+1. Front-end Visual Tool
+2. Summary of Included Page
+3. Summary of Included Page (with snippet)

 == Changelog ==

+= 1.2 =
+* Added support for page paths.
+* Added metabox to show summary of all included content on the page.

 = 1.1 =
-Added support for post / page slugs.
+* Added support for post / page slugs.

 = 1.0 =
-Initial Release.
+* Initial Release.

 == Upgrade Notice ==

+= v1.2 =
+* Added support for page paths.
+* Added metabox to show summary of all included content on the page.

-= 1.1 =
+= v1.1 =
-Added support for post / page slugs.
+* Added support for post / page slugs.

+= v1.0 =
+* Initial Release.